New York Statewide Policy Priorities

 • The history of land acquisition by the federal government in the Upper Delaware region and across the country depicts an unjust means to preserve land.

 The Coalition will advocate for an increase in state-led land preservation that includes support for voluntary, private land conservation methods, such as conservation easements.
-The Coalition and its partners will also advocate for policies that further improve and protect already conserved land, water, and wetlands at the state and federal levels.
+The Coalition and its partners will also advocate for policies that further improve and protect already conserved land, water, and wetlands at the state and federal levels, including securing strong regulations for recently passed freshwater wetlands legislation.